Bill Berkson: Career

 After leaving Columbia in 1960, Berkson started work as an editorial associate at ARTnews, where he continued for the next three years.
 During the remainder of the 1960s, he was a regular contributor to both ARTnews and Arts, guest editor at the Museum of Modern Art, an associate producer of a program on art for public television, and taught literature and writing workshops at the New School for Social Research and Yale University.

 After moving to Northern California in 1970, Berkson began editing and publishing a series of poetry books and magazines under the Big Sky imprint and taught regularly in the California Poets in the Schools program.

 In 1975, he married the artist Lynn O'Hare; their son Moses Edwin Clay Berkson was born in Bolinas, California, on January 23, 1976.
 He also has a daughter, Siobhan O'Hare Mora Lopez (b.
 1969), and three grandchildren, Henry Berkson and Estella and Lourdes Mora Lopez.
 His friendships during his California years included those with Joanne Kyger, Duncan McNaughton and Philip Whalen.

 Berkson is the author of some twenty collections and pamphlets of poetry—including most recently Portrait and Dream: New & Selected Poems and Expect Delays, both from Coffee House Press.
-His poems have also appeared in many magazines and anthologies and have been translated into French, Russian, Hungarian, Dutch, Czechoslovakian, Romanian, Italian, German and Spanish.
+His poems have also appeared in many magazines and anthologies and have been translated into French, Russian, Hungarian, Dutch, Czech, Slovak, Romanian, Italian, German and Spanish.
 Les Parties du Corps, a selection of his poetry translated into French, appeared from Joca Seria, Nantes, in 2011.
 Other recent books are What's Your Idea of a Good Time?: Letters & Interviews 1977–1985 with Bernadette Mayer; BILL with drawings by Colter Jacobsen; Ted Berrigan with George Schneeman; Not an Exit with Léonie Guyer and Repeat After Me with John Zurier.

 Beside the aforementioned collaborations, he executed extensive projects with visual artists Philip Guston, Alex Katz, Joe Brainard, Lynn O'Hare and Greg Irons, as well as with the poets Frank O'Hara, Larry Fagin, Ron Padgett, Anne Waldman and Bernadette Mayer.